dlops-io/mushroom-app/README.md

 ## Prerequisites
 * Have Docker installed
-* Cloned this repository to your local machine with a terminal up and running
 * Check that your Docker is running with the following command

 `docker run hello-world`